SDE approximations of GANs training and its long-run behavior: GANs training

-\paragraph{SGA for GANs training.} Typically, GANs are trained through a stochastic gradient algorithm (SGA).
+Typically, GANs are trained through a stochastic gradient algorithm (SGA).
 An SGA is applied to a class of optimization problems whose loss function $\Phi(\gamma)$ with respect to model parameter vector $\gamma$ can be written as

 where a random variable $\ICal$ takes values in the index set $\II$ of the data points and for any $i\in\II$, $\Phi_i(\gamma)$ denotes the loss evaluated at the data point with index $i$.